Productivity Convergence in OECD Manufacturing Industries

-The extent of β- and σ-convergence of average labor productivity across manufacturing industries in 18 OECD countries over the period 1972–1992 shows large inter-industry differences.
-One reason for these differences is knowledge and capital barriers preventing the occurrence of catch-up.
-We find the level of average labor productivity, as a proxy for these barriers, is correlated with the extent of convergence.
+The extent of beta- and sigma-convergence of average labor productivity across manufacturing industries in 18 OECD-countries over the period 1972-1992 show large inter-industry differences.
+One reason for these differences is knowledge and capital barriers preventing catch-up to occur.
+We find the level of average labor productivity, as a proxy for these barriers, to be correlated with the extent of convergence.

 |Keywords||convergence, labor productivity, manufacturing|

 Carree, M.A., Klomp, L., & Thurik, A.R..
 (1999).
 Productivity Convergence in OECD Manufacturing Industries (No. TI 99-065/3).
 Retrieved from http://hdl.handle.net/1765/7715